AckerlyXu/heima/articles/service-fabric/service-fabric-deploy-multiple-apps.md

 ```
 mongod.exe --dbpath [path to data]
 ```
+> [!NOTE]
-> [AZURE.NOTE] The data is not being preserved in the case of a node failure if you put the MongoDB data directory on the local directory of the node.
+> The data is not being preserved in the case of a node failure if you put the MongoDB data directory on the local directory of the node.
 You should either use durable storage or implement a MongoDB replica set in order to prevent data loss.

 In PowerShell or the command shell, we run the packaging tool with the following parameters: